 “We have just taken a whale watching tour with Hoonah Travel.
 Captain Paul did a fabulous job finding the whales and explaining what we were watching!!!
 He also found a brown bear; lots of sea otters; and dolphins.
 The whales we spotted were amazing.
 He maneuvered the boat close to ensure optimal whale watching!
-The boat is very comfortable and holds 18 passengers.
 The trip was very smooth.
 Watching was terrific through windows or on the bow or in the stern.
 I highly recommend this trip.
 We booked it on line with no problems at all.
 Was a highlight of our trip for sure.”

-“We had such an amazing time on the boat with Captain Paul and Zach.
-They were very knowledgeable and you could tell how much they loved their jobs.
+“We had such an amazing time on the boat.
+The crew were very knowledgeable and you could tell how much they loved their jobs.
 A pod of Orca Whales came right next to the boat!
 That was certainly a highlight of our Alaska cruise.
 We also saw several humpbacks, a brown bear on the coast, and seals.
 Such a fun trip!!
 We would all highly recommend an excursion with Hoonah Travel Adventures.”

 Our tour begins when we pick you up at the Icy Strait Point Excursions Hub.
 We will drive along Shaman Point to the Hoonah City Commercial Dock where our charter boat will be waiting for us.
 Along the way you may spot some of our local wildlife including, bald eagles, blacktail deer, and more.
 Hoonah is home to the largest concentration of Alaskan Brown Bears in the world.

 We will then board the boat and leave Hoonah Harbor.
 While traveling along the shorelines, sightings of bears, deer, coastal ducks and geese, blue heron, puffin, swans, terns, cormorants, and more are common.
 In the water you may get a chance to spot humpback, orca, sea otters, sea lions, porpoises, and seals.